Welcome to my website!

 A bit about me.

-I offer a warm and caring therapeutic relationship to my clients; am a person-centred humanistic counsellor and feel that this approach fits with my way of being.
+I offer a warm and caring therapeutic relationship to my clients; I'm a person-centred humanistic counsellor and feel that this approach fits with my way of being.

 For me, being respectful, non-judgmental, open and honest is key to the counselling relationship working.